nhajjo/CYSE499650Assignment2/README.md

 ## Running the Jupyter Notebook

 #1.
-Install the required Python packages from "requirements.txt":
+Install the required Python packages from "requirements.txt" by using the following command:

-'''bash
+'''
 pip install -r requirements.txt
 '''